Hey, I’m Dr. Ahou Line

 • UNC Charlotte Multicultural Play Therapy Conference: Charlotte, NC

-• Association for Play Therapy International Conference: Palm Springs
+• Virginia Association for Play Therapy

-• Association for Play Therapy International Conference: Atlanta
+• Florida Association for Play Therapy

 • American Counseling Association Conference: Atlanta